sfDesat/Celestial-Tint/README.md

 **_Fork with credit is allowed._**

 # Celestial Tint
 This mod adds a beautiful view when in orbit.
-This currently includes four different orbit locations.
 ### Configuration:
 - **[VanillaMode]** Shows the vanilla planets outside, with added lighting.
 - **[PlanetTagMappings]** Allows you to set custom tags per planet. [previews](https://github.com/sfDesat/Celestial-Tint/wiki/Adding-support-for-Celestial-Tint)